Keep calm with Calming Floral Spray even when the most famous dog show is over.

 As soon as we took Preston out of the crate I sprayed him with Calming Floral Spray straight away because the expression on his face was “where the hell am I… and what the hell am I doing here?! 😂”.
 Shame it had been a very long day for him and he was tired but a few sprays of Calming Spray helped him to deal with the noise, the lights and the crowd.
 And Calming Floral Spray is not only calming but also uplifting, so it helped in more ways than one.
 In fact, after I spayed him, other handlers were actually turning towards us asking what that nice smell was!
 I think they could all do with a small bottle of calmness as even pros get excited and nervous.

 The arena is waiting.

-We gave Preston one last spritz just after Clare Balding shortly interviewed John and then off he went into the arena.
+We gave Preston one last spritz just after Clare Balding shortly interviewed John.
+Keep calm, boys!
+And then off they went into the arena.
 I didn’t have a chance to actually watch him in the arena and only caught it live on the TV in the collecting ring but I was so impressed with his performance!
 He made us all proud!
 When John got out of the ring, Preston started pulling toward his crate, ready for a nap.